ha-san-ali/xray-ml-demo/README.md

 In fact, the model presents a near 100% association to normal chest x-rays. ???
 What features could possibly exist within this cow image that are so strongly associated with features of normal chest x-rays?
 To answer that question is my next task.
 I look forward to exploring the mechanism by which the model is able to detect features, and how it uses those features in classification.

-** Please note, I am not a machine learning expert.
-If any information in this article appears inaccurate let me know!
+**  If any information in this article appears inaccurate let me know!